-- Electronic monitoring (EM) - Implementation of EM program - Participation in and preparation of analysis for the Groundfish EM Policy Advisory Committee (GEMPAC) and Council meetings (IFQ, MS). - Development of policies and procedures, and database architecture (IFQ, MS). - Implementation of EM Exempted Fishing Permit (EFP) program (IFQ, MS)

-- Issuance of 2022-2023 EM EFPs - Develop and maintain individual vessel monitoring plans (VMP) - Track vessel performance, including review of PSMFC drive report feedback. - Responding to data requests and providing information for development and analysis of sablefish gear switching action, including providing implementation details for proposed measures (IFQ). - Responding to requests and providing information for development and analysis of whiting allocation utilization action (MS, C/P). - Improvements to online permit applications for first receiver site licenses (IFQ). - Development of online applications for new QS permits and vessel accounts (IFQ).
+- Electronic monitoring (EM) - Implementation of EM program - Participation in and preparation of analysis for meetings of the Groundfish EM Policy Advisory Committee (GEMPAC) (if any) and Council meetings at which EM agenda items are scheduled (IFQ, MS). - Development of policies and procedures, and database architecture (IFQ, MS). - Issuance of EM service provider permits - Implementation of EM Exempted Fishing Permit (EFP) program (IFQ, MS) - Issuance of 2022-2023 EM EFPs - Develop and maintain individual vessel monitoring plans (VMP) - Track vessel performance, including review of PSMFC drive report feedback. - Responding to data requests and providing information for development and analysis of sablefish gear switching action, including providing implementation details for proposed measures (IFQ). - Advising on development of and implementing Council actions, including development of use cases, testing and deployment of database changes, and updates to documentation and forms: - Whiting allocation utilization action allowing flexibility between C/P and MS sectors, modifying the processor use cap, removing the processor commitment requirement (MS, C/P). - Improvements to online permit applications for first receiver site licenses (IFQ). - Development of online applications for new QS permits and vessel accounts (IFQ).